TorroesPrime/RoomOneOhOne/design/CLS_interpreter.md

 stats of something other than the player character.

 **[target]**
-– the target a modified command.
+– the target of a modified command.

 ## attributes